grauho/sdc/README.md

 * Especially large files may run into issues with fseek and it's historical limitations, although in the authors experience it seems to manage on my Linux machine alright.
 The program will warn you if this is a possibility.

+* If the same file is given for both --input and --output using different relative paths bad things may happen, but it should just die with a fread failure.

 ## License